wszqkzqk/varallel/README.md

   --hide-bar                  Hide progress bar
-  --bar                       Show progress bar (Default behavior) --print-only                Only print the command but not run
+  --bar                       Show progress bar (Default behavior) --print-only                Only print the command but not run --color=WHEN                Enable color output, options are 'always', 'never', or 'auto'

 Replacements in cammand:
   {}                          Input argument